Small business marketing

 If you have a website, show it some love.
 Refresh the content, jazz up the homepage, or even consider creating an online shop to compliment your current sales statistics.

 A website is what you make of it, and can really boost your sales as well as your presence – both locally and globally.
-Take a look at this start-up website success story for some inspiration.

 Step 3.
 Improve your Google ‘My Business’ listing and your customer reviews.